dakotalrubin/alien_invasion/README.md

 Press "q" or the "Esc" key at any time to quit the game.
 On the main menu, you can also press "p" or the space bar to play the game on "Medium" difficulty.

 ## Credits
 Credit goes to David Renda for the song "8 Bit Retro Funk" used during gameplay.
 Credit for the background image goes to wallpapersden.com.
+The font used throughout the game is called "Eight-Bit Madness" by Tsunamical.
 All sound effects were sourced from freesound.org.